How to add or edit a DMARC record in GoDaddy (step-by-step)

 This is why we built DMARCTrust.

 When you add your domain to DMARCTrust, you get a unique reporting address to use in your DMARC recordâs rua tag.
-Every report from every email provider gets parsed automatically.
-Visual dashboards show pass/fail rates, sending sources, and alignment issues.
-And you get alerts when something breaks or changes.
+Every aggregate report is parsed automatically so you can see sending sources, aligned SPF, aligned DKIM, DMARC pass/fail rates, and policy outcomes.

 Summary